talent-plan/tinysql/courses/proj2-README-en.md

 }
 ```

-As can be seen, the contents contained in the ast.selectStmt structure also correspond to the SELECT syntax.
+It is obvious that the contents contained in the `ast.selectStmt` structure corresponds to the `SELECT` syntax.

 Other generation expressions are also written according to the corresponding SQL syntax.
-As you can see from parser.y's comments, this file was initially generated from the BNF conversion tool.
+As you can see from `parser.y`'s comments, this file was initially generated from the BNF conversion tool.
 Writing this rules file by hand from scratch would be a huge amount of work.

 Once you've defined the parser.y syntax rules file, you can use goyacc to generate a syntax parse: